Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Maret 2025 13.32.38 UTC
+- WIB: Sabtu, 22 Maret 2025 14.22.20 UTC
-- WITA: Sabtu, 22 Maret 2025 14.32.38 UTC
+- WITA: Sabtu, 22 Maret 2025 15.22.20 UTC
-- WIT: Sabtu, 22 Maret 2025 15.32.38 UTC
+- WIT: Sabtu, 22 Maret 2025 16.22.20 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational